XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/RunTimeConfiguration.md

 ### Method Goals

-This message lets you know the provider configuration template.
+This message returns a template of the supplier's configuration.

 ### Request Format

-The request does not require any elements empty request.
+The request does not require any elements, it is an empty request.

 ### Response Format

-The returned XML contains a template of all fields used by the provider.
+The returned XML contains a template of all fields used by the supplier.